Flotchet/real-estate-price-prediction/README.md

 ![1673950769757](image/README/interface.png)

 ## How to use it

+You can go to https://real-estate-price-prediction-a5zb.onrender.com to try the app.

 You can launch the main.py to get a simple user interface to launch the project or part of it.